 Selenium Grid Performance Testing

-Having a selenium grid in the same data center as your website under test will not only enable you to put greater stress on your server app but will also provide a more consistent performance testing environment, free from the ups and down of internet network traffic, which is crucial in order to detect a real performance issue benchmarking previous deployed code.
+Having a selenium grid in the same data center as your website under test will also provide a more consistent performance testing environment, free from the ups and down of internet network traffic, which is crucial in order to detect a real performance issue benchmarking previous deployed code.

 Test scenario using selenium grid for performance testing

 Trigger a performance testing job either manually or automatically upon a code change, the job executes the Gridlastic pre-launch API requesting 200 nodes to launch if not already registered to the selenium grid hub to minimize wait time before there are nodes to process tests.
-During the 1-3 minutes it takes to launch the selenium grid nodes the job continues with unit and integration tests, launch/prepare a test server, deploy code to test server, then executes the selenium performance tests.
+During the 1-2 minutes (Linux grid nodes) it takes to launch the selenium grid nodes the job continues with maybe unit and integration tests, launch/prepare a test server, deploy code to test server, then executes the selenium performance tests.

 If your testing is done the 200 nodes will be automatically terminated by the Gridlastic auto scaling functionality.

-The Gridlastic credits usage for this example test run lasting less than 60 minutes using m1.small windows instance nodes in the Virginia region is only 10.5 x 200 = 2100 credits for on-demand and only 4.7 x 200 = 940 credits if using spot instances at 4.7 credits per hour.
+The Gridlastic credits usage for this example test run lasting less than 15 minutes using c4.large linux nodes in the Virginia region is only 0.25*13 x 200 = 650 credits for on-demand nodes and only 0.25*6.1 x 200 = 305 credits if using spot nodes at 6.1 credits per hour.
 The Performance Plan includes 30,000 credits per month so if you use spot nodes which we highly recommend, you can run 100 load tests a month with this configuration, see our pricing.

 Real browsers vs Virtual Browsers